How Many Pageviews Do I Need for Google Adsense? How Much Money Can I Make?

 Adsense is also the advertising program used by YouTube that places ads at the beginning, in the middle, and at the end of YouTube videos.

-As an Adsense user, you have control over how many ads are placed on your website and the ad placement, or where they appear in your content.
+With a Google AdSense account, you have control over how many ads are placed on your website and the ad placement, or where they appear in your content, and the ad code is easy to manage.

 Adsense has native ads that blend in with the content on your website.

-How much you can earn with Google Adsense depends on your niche, your traffic, the season, and more.
+How much you can earn through your Google Adsense account depends on your niche, your traffic, the season, and more.

 How Many Pageviews Do I Need for Adsense?

-There are no pageview eligibility requirements for Google Adsense.
-Put simply: you don't need any certain number of pageviews to be eligible.
+There are no pageview eligibility requirements for the Google Adsense approval process.
+Put simply: you don't need any certain number of pageviews to be eligible for the AdSense program.
 This is why Google Adsense is great for new blogs and websites.

 The main eligibility requirements for Adsense approval include: